Skip to content

 Is it inquisitive or entertaining?

-Most of the time we don’t follow much discipline if we are just moving from one website to another.
+Most of the time we don’t follow much discipline if we are just moving from one website to another or one video to another.

 We have to understand our entertaining habit if we never pause to read anything longer than a tweet or short message.

-Much of the self-focus comes from integrating habits over time, therefore, we have to guard our everyday habits.
+Much of the self-focus comes from integrating habits over time, therefore, we have to guard our everyday habits consciously.

-Passing up entertainment for self-focus is hard but achievable.
+Passing up entertainment for self-focus is hard but achievable, many people have mastered this in their lifetime.

-Success requires much more discipline than grabbing a phone and checking tweets.
+Success requires much more discipline than grabbing a phone and checking tweets and watching TikTok videos.

 Success is conditional but it is within our reach as long as we maintain the focus to try, and try again.

-Mastery is inherently a long term game and in the 21st century, the complete mastery of anything is unattainable but focused habit keeps mastery uptrend.
+Mastery is inherently a long term game and in such a distracted world, the complete mastery of anything is unattainable but focused habit keeps mastery uptrend.

-Meaningful achievement depends on one’s habits and focusing toward the uptrend.
+Meaningful achievement depends on one’s habit and focusing toward the uptrend.

 As I mentioned earlier, a focus habit begins with a reward system in kids but it is not a long term solution.

-I tell my daughters if you read 20 pages today, I will let you watch your favourite movie next saturday.
+I tell my daughters if you read ten pages today, I will let you watch your favorite movie next Saturday.

-They become so happy, they read 20 pages with excitement.
+They become so happy, they read ten pages with excitement.

 Awesome.

-I am also quite aware that if I encourage my daughter to read by giving her movie reward, she will become more diligent in the short term and lose interest in reading in the long run when I stop rewarding her.
+I am also quite aware that if I encourage my daughter to read by giving their movie reward, they will become more diligent in the short term and lose interest in reading in the long run when I stop rewarding them.

-Reward could be a groundwork to foster mastery in anything of interest.
+Reward could be a groundwork to foster mastery in anything of interest for anybody.

-Habit follows the intrinsic motivation toward deep work.
+Habit continuously follows the intrinsic motivation toward deep work and deep thinking.

-The key is reward should always be the initiator.
+The key is reward should always be only the initiator.

 But the habit unknowingly elevates new neural connections in the brain and breaks the path for the reward system to discover new excitements on work of interest.

-Extrinsic motivation of reward flows towards intrinsic motivation.
+The beauty is extrinsic motivation of reward flows towards intrinsic motivation for accomplishment of something.

 Intrinsic motivation is made, not born, and it always outperforms extrinsic motivation in the long run.